-In Rich’s 20+ year history in the Telecommunications field, he’s had full operational and profit and loss accountability across all functions of the business.
-His process flow improvements and customer care initiatives have elevated consumer value, operational efficiencies, and significantly contributed to the financial health and stability his businesses.
-In addition to his attention to the external customer, Rich’s passion for employee development and support has been significant to the success of his organization.
+In Rich’s 25+ year history in Telecommunications, he’s had full operational and profit and loss accountability for the business.
+His process flow improvements and customer care initiatives enhanced consumer value while creating operational efficiencies.
+In addition to his attention to the external customer, Rich has a deep passion for personal and team development.

 Rich was named in the “Top 40 under 40” executives in the Telecommunications Industry by MultiChannel News in 2006.
 He was recognized as an influential leader by Cable World Magazine and was a NAMIC Luminary Award recipient.
 He has also been repeatedly recognized by CableFax magazine as one of the most influential minorities in cable and top 100 overall leaders in the industry.
 In 2015, Rich was honored as Father of the Year by the American Diabetes Association, Colorado chapter for his commitment to his family and the community.
+In 2017, he was named Mentor of the Year by the Colorado chapter of Women in Cable and Telecommunications.
 Rich is a Chicago native and a graduate of the University of Notre Dame where he received his business degree with a concentration in Marketing.
-He has completed executive education programs for Telecommunications through the University of Denver, UCLA, and Harvard Business School.
+He has completed executive education programs for Telecommunications through the University of Denver, UCLA and Harvard Business School.